 Nicholas Y. H. Wong

 Nic also translates fiction, writes poetry and review essays under his pen name Zhou Sivan.
 His three poetry chapbooks largely concern the inscription of human desire and movement across natural surfaces.
 Zero Copula (Delete Press, 2015) thinks about breath-lines within an adapted sonnet form.
 Sea Hypocrisy (co-published by DoubleCross Press and Projective Industries, 2016) responds to state policies and media reports on migrants and refugees.
 The Geometry of Trees (Sputnik & Fizzle, forthcoming) considers trees and humans in medieval and contemporary literary settings.
 He likes to translate works in which protagonists cross real or imagined borders and transform how we think about genres and belonging.
-They include the Hui Chinese writer Zhang Chengzhi’s speech in Palestine; the Hong Kong writer A Leng’s Cantonese-Mandarin speculative fiction; a Chinese cultural critic’s reflections on the 1980s; a Taiwanese writer’s short story about Cuba.
-He values collaborative work and minor forms and practices such as small press publishing.
-Some of the above-mentioned works can be found in journals such as Almost Island, Asian American Writers’ Workshop (The Margins and Transpacific Literary Project), Asymptote, Chicago Review, Kisah Journal, and Lana Turner.
+They include the Hui Chinese writer Zhang Chengzhi’s speech; the Hong Kong writer A Leng’s Cantonese-Mandarin speculative fiction; a Chinese cultural critic’s essay on the 1980s; the Taiwanese writer Huang Chong-kai’s novel about Cuba.
+Some of the above-mentioned works can be found in journals such as Almost Island, Asian American Writers’ Workshop (The Margins and Transpacific Literary Project), Asymptote, Chicago Review, Kisah Journal, Lana Turner, and Renditions.

 Media and modernity in China and Southeast Asia; global Chinese literatures; resource extraction literary politics; Chinese-English translation; transnationalism and diaspora; poetry and poetics

 (forthcoming).
 “Nonimperial Geohistorical Categories of Nanyang Studies and Mahua Literature”